epics-extensions/EPNix/README.md

 - Declarative configuration: define what you want in your IOC in a declarative and extensible manner.

-- Unit and integration tests: TODO
+- Functional tests: Run automated isolated tests inside a defined virtual machine.

 <sup>1</sup>: Currently, the epics-base package is not 100% reproducible, some
 work is being done towards that.